 The homeroom teacher may recommend the student for extra help in Reading or Math from the Bergen County Special Services Teacher, Mrs. Anne Celmer.
-Mrs. Celmer works with students whose Terra Nova scores indicate weaknesses in certain subject areas.
+Mrs. Celmer works with students whose standardized test scores indicate weaknesses in certain subject areas.
 Homeroom teachers may also recommended students to Mrs. Celmer based on classroom performance.
 The students will be taken out of the classroom once or twice a week to reinforce targeted learning skills.

 Mrs. Cordero and the National Junior Honor Society provide peer tutoring during the school day.
 Honor Society students are assigned one or two students to help with homework tasks and general understanding of particular concepts.

 Ms. Woodrow is the school counselor at Queen of Peace Grammar School.
 Her services are available for students as needed.
 Issues with behavior, peer relationships,and family are some of the many areas that interfere with successful learning.
 Ms. Woodrow helps with these areas of concern.
 The counselor is at school one day per week.
 Parent permission is necessary for counseling sessions.
 Teachers may suggest, or students may request, some time with the counselor.